 Sake has become the darling of sommeliers in top restaurants around the world.
 The ongoing boom and appreciation of Japanese cuisine worldwide has strengthened its popularity, prompting demand for a suitable glass.

 The perfect shape for Junmai

 “We are thrilled to have been able to develop a variety-specific glass for Junmai-shu together with Japan’s leading sake manufacturers,” explains 10th generation Georg J. Riedel, who played a leading role in the development of the new glass shape.
 “The new shape accentuates the layered and umami-rich flavour profile associated with a classic Junmai – a rich body, a slightly higher acidity level and a velvety texture.”

 By 2017, Riedel had conducted 42 workshops with 170 brewers and sake experts.
-Controlled blind tastings featuring more than 120 types of Junmai from every region of Japan were carried out, until finally the new “Junmai” glass shape was created and introduced to the market in the spring of 2018.
+These controlled blind tastings featured more than 120 types of Junmai from every region, until finally the new “Junmai” glass shape was created and introduced to the market in the Northern spring of 2018.

 From Daiginjo to Junmai-shu

 In 1999, Riedel debuted their Daiginjo glass following two years of workshops with dozens of sake brewers.
 This elegant egg-shaped vessel featured a convex rim to highlight the sake’s fruity and floral bouquet, while bringing sweetness, acidity and bitterness into balance.
 The product initially caused a stir due to its vast difference to the small porcelain cups sake was traditionally served in, however sake aficionados soon embraced the receptacle, sparking a new trend for drinking sake in wine glasses.